 Most profit-sharing plans do not have a mandatory or required contribution.
 The money purchase pension plan has a required contribution that is outlined in the plan document and can be as high as 25% of compensation.
-The required contribution for each participant is allocated directly to the participant’s account.

 So why would you want to use this type of plan?